eupnea-project/eupnea-project.github.io/docs/extra/faq.md

 <FAQEntry question="Are the Depthboot distros modified?">

-Yes, but only the minimal amount of changes required to make them bootable and work properly on Chromebooks (Kernel + minor configs).
-In addition to installing some packages from the distro's repo, our own repo is added to the distro, which contains the eupnea-utils and eupnea-system packages (and some others).
-You can read more about the packages in the respective eupnea package repos.
-Nothing else is modified, i.e. all distro "quirks" are kept intact (Snap, no Tap-to-click by default on GNOME, etc.).
+Yes, but we only make the minimal amount of changes required to make them bootable and work properly on Chromebooks, such as installing our custom kernels and minor configurations to systemd.
+Additionally, we add our own repository to the distribution, which includes the eupnea-utils and eupnea-system packages, along with some others.
+You can find more information about these packages in the respective eupnea package repositories.
+No other modifications are made, meaning all distribution 'quirks' are kept intact (such as Snap and no Tap-to-click by default on GNOME, etc.).
 </FAQEntry>

 <FAQEntry question="Which Depthboot distro is the best?">